-Sue: This catchphrase is the sort of thing the Moff might come up with.
-I can easily imagine Matt Smith in a story like this.
-I bet he’d love K9.
+Sue: That catchphrase is the sort of thing the Moff would come up with.
+I could imagine Matt Smith in a story like this.
+And I bet he’d love K9.

-The Doctor asks K9 for data about cloning technology.
-The robot dog tells him that the first attempt was made in the year 3922.
+The Doctor asks K9 for all the data he has on cloning technology.
+The dog tells him the first attempt was made in the year 3922.

 Sue: Poor Dolly.
 Completely written out of history.
 The scriptwriters didn’t have much faith in science, did they?
 Over 2000 years before anyone even tried it?
 As if!

-Sue: Ooh, K9 hit that porter right in the cock.
-Does K9 always hit people in the cock?
+Sue: K9 just hit that porter right in his cock.
+Does he always hit people in the cock?
 I suppose he must do, being so small.

 The Doctor and Leela are cloned.

-Me: Do you have anything to say about that?
+Me: Do you have anything you want to say about that?

 Sue: Not really.
 It was a bit quick, I suppose.
-I like the way Leela doesn’t want to meet her own clone because it would be upsetting.
-Of course, it saves on any complicated doubling-up scenes.
+I like the way Leela doesn’t want to meet her own clone because it would be too upsetting.
+Of course, it saves on any complicated doubling-up scenes…

 Me: Doesn’t it bother you that they’ve been cloned with their clothes on?

 Sue: Neil… IT’S FOR KIDS!
-I know you want to see Leela stark naked but it’s never going to happen.
+I know you want to see Leela stark naked but it’s never going to happen, love.

-The Doctor’s infection is getting worse by the minute and the medical staff are forced to hold him down.
+The Doctor’s infection is getting worse by the minute and the medical staff has to hold him down.

-The clones are then shrunk to microscopic size and injected into the Doctor’s head.
+The clones are shrunk to microscopic size and injected into the Doctor’s head.